DataDog/documentation/content/en/continuous_integration/setup_tests/javascript.md

 ### Browser tests
 Browser tests executed with `mocha`, `jest`, `cucumber` and `cypress` are instrumented by `dd-trace-js`, but visibility into the browser session itself is not provided by default (for example, network calls, user actions, page loads, and so on).

-If you want visibility into the browser process, consider using [Real User Monitoring][12].
+If you want visibility into the browser process, consider using [RUM & Session Replay][12].
 When using Cypress, test results and their generated RUM browser sessions and session replays are automatically linked.
 Learn more in the [RUM integration][13] guide.

 ## Best practices